MOOI-Project-UvA/rule-editor/README.md

     In addition, an act has auxiliary attributes, not part of the data model:
     - _activeField_ The role of the act that is currently selected by the user
     - _generateLabelAutomatically_ If true, labels (_shortName_ and _fullName_) are generated automatically for the act
 - `claimduty` A frame of type _claim-duty_.
-In addition to the attributes inheried from `frame` it has attributes for the reles of a claim-duty frame:
+In addition to the attributes inherited from `frame` it has attributes for the roles of a claim-duty frame:
     - _duty_ An object of type `fact` representing the duty of a claim-duty
     - _claimant_ An object of type `fact` representing the claimant of a claim-duty
-    - _holder_ An object of type `fact` representing the holder of a claim-duty

-    In addition, a claim-duty has auxiliary attributes, not part of the data model:
+    - _holder_ An object of type `fact` representing the holder of a claim-duty In addition, a claim-duty has auxiliary attributes, not part of the data model:
     - _activeField_ The role of the claim-duty that is currently selected by the user
     - _generateLabelAutomatically_ If true, labels (_shortName_ and _fullName_) are generated automatically for the claim-duty